Clapham, North Yorkshire: Local businesses and amenities

 The village contains a village hall, the New Inn public house, a community-run shop, a small number of businesses, guest houses, and the Ingleborough Hall outdoor education centre.
 Clapham used to have a CofE Primary School which closed in July 2020.

 From 1939 until 2000 The Dalesman magazine was based in the village.

 The car park is run by the Yorkshire Dales National Park, with fees going directly to it.

 Ingleborough Cave is a show cave open to the public, accessed through the grounds of the Ingleborough Estate.
 Beyond the show cave a path continues through the gorge of Trow Gill to the well-known vertical pothole Gaping Gill.
 Local caving clubs set up a winch down Gaping Gill during the Spring and August bank holidays, when it is open to the public.

 The Cave Rescue Organisation, which serves people and animals above and below ground across a wide area of the Dales, is based in the village.

 The village is served by Clapham railway station which is situated 1 mi south-west of the village.

 Notable people

 Rhododendrons planted by Reginald Farrer are still growing in the woods above the village.

 The notable botanist Reginald Farrer (1880–1920) was brought up in Clapham.
 He collected many species of rhododendrons, shrubs and alpines in China, Tibet and Upper Burma between 1914 and 1920.
 Many of these were planted on the estate by Farrer.
 In some places he fired seeds at cliff faces from a shotgun, to give a 'natural' spread to his rock plants.
 In 2015 Historic England commissioned a measured survey and analytical assessment of the fabric, layout and history of Farrer's Clapham garden to inform the future repair and management of the site.

+Author and playwright Alan Bennett has owned a cottage in Clapham for many years.